bhowmikp/pi-temperature/README.md

 Say what the step will be

 ```
-a) Enter following commands in terminal: <br />
+a) Enter following commands in terminal:
-chmod +x temp.bash <br />
+chmod +x temp.bash
 ./temp.bash &

-To stop the program running in background enter following commands in terminal: <br />
+To stop the program running in background enter following commands in terminal:
-jobs <br />
+jobs
 kill %[process number]

-To view if code is still running in background enter following command in terminal: <br />
+To view if code is still running in background enter following command in terminal:
-jobs <br />
+jobs
 ```

 ### Future Plans